-The first of these was with the head of the Border Patrol’s Tucson station, a twenty-five year veteran and, like Cardosa, a native of Arizona.
-It came as no great surprise to Porter his answers to questions she had prepared during the flight from New York were as predicable as the questions themselves.
-The same held true when she met with Sam Ryder, the special agent in charge of Tucson’s FBI field office later that afternoon.
+The first of these interviews was with the head of the Border Patrol’s Tucson station, a twenty-five-year veteran and, like Cardosa, a native of Arizona.
+It came as no great surprise to Porter that his answers to questions she had prepared during the flight from New York were as predictable as the questions.
+The same held true when she met with Sam Ryder, Special Agent in Charge, for Tucson’s FBI field office later that afternoon.
 With an earnestness she imagined he relied on to impress the local politicians and journalists, Ryder laconically fed her a steady stream of non-answers that came across as if they had been drafted by a team of DoJ lawyers back in DC.
-For the most part this was true, something Porter had expected, which was why she didn’t waste a great deal of time with Ryder who was accommodating and tolerant of her banal questions, but of little help in advancing the narrative she was ever so slowly constructing.
+For the most part this was true, something Porter had expected, which was why she didn’t waste a great deal of time with Ryder who was accommodating and tolerant of her banal questions.
+But he was of little help in advancing the narrative she was slowly constructing.

 ~

-After staying but one night in Tucson, Porter and her crew headed south where she conducted a similar series of interviews with Mexican officials in Nogales, Mexico in an effort to create the impression her coverage of the incident was fair and balanced.
+After staying but one night in Tucson, Porter and her crew headed south where she conducted a similar series of interviews with Mexican officials in Nogales, Mexico, in an effort to create the impression her coverage of the incident was fair and balanced.
 Though she had had no doubt their responses to her questions were also scripted, unlike their American counter parts in Tucson, their tone was strident.
 All made a point of accusing American politicians and officials of turning a blind eye to what they repeatedly called lawlessness and vigilante justice along the border.
 “This is particularly true of the governor of Arizona,” the head of the Mexican Federal Investigations Agency in Nogales pointed out.
-“He and members of his party all but encourage men like Allen Devin to take the law into their own hands when dealing with citizens of my country.”
+“He and members of his party all but encourage men like Allen Devin to take the law into their own hands when dealing with citizens of my country!”

-Only later in the evening, while she was enjoy enjoying a drink after a long, tying day putting up with incensed Mexican officials eager to make a point and the mid-May heat did Cardosa attempt to provide some context to an issue that was, in his mind, simple.
-As she sipped her chardonnay and he nursed a bottle of Negra Modelo, he did his best to point out the Canyon Incident was the result of years of wrong headed policies pursued by both the Mexican and American governments.
-“South of the border you have a weak central government that is struggling to defuse an economic and demographic time bomb.
+Only later in the evening, while Porter was sipping her Chardonnay after a long, trying day putting up with incensed Mexican officials eager to make a point in the mid-May heat, did Cardosa attempt to talk to her.
+He wanted to provide her some context for an issue that was, in his mind, simple.
+As he sat next to her, nursing a bottle of Negra Modelo, he did his best to point out the Canyon Incident was the result of years of wrong headed policies pursued by both the Mexican and American governments.
+“South of the border you have a weak central government struggling to defuse an economic and demographic time bomb.
 North of it is a country whose policies are out of touch with the reality on the ground.”

 Cocking an eyebrow, Porter smirked.
-“So, you’re one of them.”
+“So, you’re one of them?”